Filing a Complaint

 Complaints may be initiated internally or filed by citizens involved in an incident.

-A complaint should have all of the following information:
+A complaint should have the following information:

 • Date